 Celebrating Military Children - Purple Up! with P3

-April is traditionally celebrated as the Month of the Military Child with the 2020 theme of "Purple Up!" because purple is a color used to represent all military services.
-This year, installations will postpone activities until September.
-Until we can officially celebrate the spirit of our great military children there are activities we can do at home to keep them happy, healthy, and engaged.
-The principles of the Performance Triad are a great way to engage children at home.
+April is traditionally celebrated as the Month of the Military Child with the theme of "Purple Up!" because purple is a color used to represent all military services.
+The principles of the Performance Triad are a great way to engage children.
 Encourage children to focus on healthy sleep, activity, and nutrition during the month of April.
-Inspire yourself and your Family as we battle COVID-19 together.
+Inspire yourself and your Family as we combine the synergy of Performance Triad and a Purple Up! theme!

 Below you will find great tips for reinforcing healthy life styles with P3, supporting connection and creating memories with the awesome military kids in your life and those around you.

-Keeping the P3 synergy for military kids during COVID-19.
+Keeping the P3 synergy for military kids.
 The Total Army Family can live healthier, more balanced lives with proper sleep, activity, and nutrition in a crisis.
 Feel better and reduce stress by keeping or starting your routine with the P3 concepts.

 1. Plan healthy meals for your family and your kids — add a PURPLE theme.
 Look for new recipes that you and your children can make together.
 Aim for 8 servings of fruits and vegetables with all the colors of the rainbow.
 Check out the P3 Cookpad page for recipes and ideas.